kevinta893/NetworkIt/README.md

 The predecessor to the Original NetworkIt was [iNetwork](http://grouplab.cpsc.ucalgary.ca/cookbook/index.php/Toolkits/INetwork) by Sebastian Boring

 ## For Students
-Download the appropriate releases for your project and import.
+Download the latest [release](https://github.com/kevinta893/NetworkIt/releases) for your project and import.
 There are instructions on how to import in each platform release.
 There is also a demo program in each platform that shows how to use the API on the platform

 Current supported platforms:
 * Windows WPF